SpeechAndBrainResearchLab/speechandbrainresearchlab.github.io/_pages/features_backup.md

 ---
-title: Members
+title: Features
-subtitle: Testing out members page.
+subtitle: Everything you need to show off your product features.
 description: Use the Argon Jekyll theme to build a landing page, blog or complete website.
 featured_image: /assets/img/sections/unsplashs.jpg
-permalink: /features_members/
 ---

 ---